Hustler Magazine, Inc. vs. Falwell

 Facts

-• The Hustler parody depicted Falwell in a fictitious "interview" stating his "first time" was a drunken, incestuous rendezvous with his mother in an outhouse.
+- The ad portrayed Falwell as having a drunken, incestuous encounter with his mother in an outhouse.

-• The magazine's table of contents also listed the ad as "Fiction; Ad and Personality Parody."
+- The magazine's table of contents listed it as "Fiction; Ad and Personality Parody."

 Arguments of the Petitioners